 “global campaign against terrorism”.
-However, the disappearances of people after going into custody represent an unjustified and unlawful abuse of basic human rights.
+However, the disappearances of people after being taken into custody represent an unjustified and unlawful abuse of basic human rights.

-The victims are always civilians or individuals who, when taken from their homes, checkpoints or other locations, are unarmed.
-They are predominantly men, although after the 2002 Moscow theatre siege where Chechen women were involved, females have also increasingly become victims of “disappearances.”
+The victims are usually civilians or individuals who, when taken from their homes, checkpoints or other locations, are unarmed.
+They are predominantly men, although after the 2002 Moscow theater siege where Chechen women were involved, females have also increasingly become victims of disappearances.

-might protect their remaining family members.
-One of the witnesses, a woman who chose not to file a formal complaint about the recent “disappearance” of her son, told Human Rights Watch:
+One of the witnesses, a woman who chose not to file a formal complaint about the recent disappearance of her son, told Human Rights Watch: